hfiguiere/lrcat-extractor/doc/lrcat_format.md

 The Lightroom catalog is in a sqlite database: file *.lrcat.

-This document is for Lightroom 4 and seems to be valid for Lightroom 6.
+This document is for Lightroom 4 and Lightroom 6.
+Unless mentionned, info applies to both versions.

 Tables
 ------